No crowds, but Australian Open will continue during lockdown | Sports-Games

 The extreme measures did succeed in stamping out the virus.
 Victoria had gone 28 straight days without a locally acquired case until early February.

 Australia's states and territories have also been quick to close their borders when outbreaks have occurred, which has also helped to contain the virus.
-Several states have announced border closures already for travelers from Melbourne specifically or Victoria more broadly.
+Several states have announced border closures already for travelers from Victoria.

-Last week, play in all six tuneup tournaments was suspended for a day after the worker in one of the tournament's quarantine hotels tested positive.
-That meant 507 people connected to the tournament, including 160 players, had to isolate in their accommodations and get tested for COVID-19.
+Last week, play in all six tuneup tournaments was suspended for a day after the worker in one of the tournament's quarantine hotels tested positive for the coronavirus.
+That meant 507 people connected to the tournament, including 160 players, had to isolate and get tested for COVID-19.
 All of those tests returned negative.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)